-- a) Upon receipt of the complaint, the Legal Services Division shall review the complaint and provide a draft Preliminary Complaint Checklist and recommendations to the CEO. - b) If the complaint is about Councillor conduct, the CEO shall refer the complaint directly to the Office of the Independent Assessor and advise the complainant accordingly.
-Otherwise, the Legal Services Division and the CEO shall assess whether or not: - i. the complaint is vexatious, frivolous or trivial; - ii. the affected person has sufficient direct interest in the subject matter complained about (a complaint will be rejected where the complainant has insufficient direct interest in the subject matter of the complaint, unless there are reasonable grounds for accepting the complaint); - iii. the complainant has a right of appeal, reference or review, or another remedy that the person has not exhausted; - iv. it would be reasonable in the circumstances to require the affected person to exhaust the right or remedy, before the Complaint Officer investigates or continues to investigate, the complaint; - v. the complaint is a public interest disclosure that should be dealt with under chapter 3 of the PID Act (refer to Council's Public Interest Disclosure Policy and Management Program); - vi. the complaint is about a human right that is protected under the Human Rights Act 2019 (Qld) - c) Anonymous complaints will be accepted and dealt with like any other complaint.
-Important considerations include: - i. how serious the complaint is; - ii. how much information is provided; and - iii. whether Council is able to properly investigate the complaint. - d) As soon as reasonably practicable, Council will acknowledge receipt of the complaint notification or complaint.

-- e) As soon as reasonably practicable, the CEO (or, for a complaint against the CEO, the Mayor) shall provide a written response to the affected person or affected person's agent: - i. accepting or rejecting the complaint; - ii. if accepted, advising that a Complaint Officer will be appointed to investigate the complaint, confirming the subject matter of the complaint.
-The CEO (or, for a complaint against the CEO, the Mayor) shall also provide the Complaint Officer's contact details to enable the affected person or affected person's agent to give further details of the complaint if deemed necessary; - iii. if accepted, advising of the next stages in the complaint management process and anticipated timeframe for resolution; - iv. if accepted, advising the ability for the affected person or affected person's agent to submit further information concerning the subject matter of the complaint to Council at any time during the investigation phase before the issue of the investigative report; and - v. if rejected, the reasons for rejection.
+- the affected person has sufficient direct interest in the subject matter complained about (a complaint will be rejected where the complainant has insufficient direct interest in the subject matter of the complaint, unless there are reasonable grounds for accepting the complaint); - iii) the complainant has a right of appeal, reference or review, or another remedy that the person has not exhausted; - iv) it would be reasonable in the circumstances to require the affected person to exhaust the right or remedy, before the Complaint Officer investigates or continues to investigate, the complaint; - v) the complaint is a public interest disclosure that should be dealt with under chapter 3 of the PID Act (refer to Council's Public Interest Disclosure Policy and Management Program); - vi) the complaint is about a human right that is protected under the Human Rights Act 2019 - c) Anonymous complaints will be accepted and dealt with like any other complaint.
+Important considerations include: - i) how serious the complaint is; - ii) how much information is provided; and - iii) whether Council is able to properly investigate the complaint. - d) As soon as reasonably practicable, Council will acknowledge receipt of the complaint notification or complaint. - e) As soon as reasonably practicable, the CEO or CEO's Delegate (or, for a complaint against the CEO, the Mayor) shall provide a written response to the affected person or affected person's agent: - i) accepting or rejecting the complaint; - ii) if accepted, advising that a Complaint Officer will be appointed to investigate the complaint, confirming the subject matter of the complaint.
+The CEO or CEO's Delegate (or, for a complaint against the CEO, the Mayor) shall also provide the Complaint Officer's contact details to enable the affected person or affected person's agent to give further details of the complaint if deemed necessary; - iii) if accepted, advising of the next stages in the complaint management process and anticipated timeframe for resolution; - iv) if accepted, advising the ability for the affected person, or affected person's agent to submit further information concerning the subject matter of the complaint to Council at any time during the investigation phase before the issue of the investigative report; and - v) if rejected, the reasons for rejection.